em-ilia/personal-website/hugo/recipe/content/mac-and-cheese.md

 - 2 tsp Worcestershire sauce
 - 8 oz (half box) dried macaroni

+### Notes

+- 1 cup of cheese means half of a block.
+Do not use an entire block or you will suffer.
+- Sharper cheeses help the sauce to have flavor.
+Mild cheddar yields sub par flavor.
+- Toast bread crumbs before baking them!
+They do not have the right texture otherwise.

 ### Procedure
 1. Begin boiling water for pasta, begin cooking when boiling
 2. Melt butter in a medium saucepan over medium-low heat